Sergii-Kostanets/codeinstitute-united/README.md

 </details><br/>

 ### **My Games**
 This page lists all the game connects that has been made at United by signed in user.
-If the user is not logged in this page is forbidden.
+If the user is not signed in this page is forbidden.
 Here the user can see which of the game connects have already been published and which are still avaiting approval.

 <details><summary><b>My Games</b></summary>